Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 ~~~
 ### rtc_alpha_tb.cpp

 This program first judges the running mode according to the environment variable *XCL_EMULATION_MODE*, then chooses to use binary file *rtc_alpha_hw.xclbin* or *rtc_alpha_hw_emu.xclbin* to mix the generated real time clock images to a background image.
 The user can select background image, set time format, and set clock time by command parameters.
 The user can also change the color, size, and position of the clock image by modifying the program source code.
-This test program also uses *xclRegRead* API to read the value of register *time_val* of *rtc_gen* kernel and use that value to control image display refresh.
+This test program also uses *kernel::read_register* API to read the value of register *time_val* of *rtc_gen* kernel and use that value to control image display refresh.

 <br/>